lhindman/cs121-lab06-1/README.md

 ```

 #### Other Methods
-Instead of writing a simple accessor method called getTimestamp that returns a reference to the Date object, it is more useful to provide methods that can process the timezone information appropriately and return a String value with a custom date and time format.
-Use the javadoc comments below to implement the required functionality
+Instead of writing a simple accessor method called getTimestamp that returns a reference to the Date object, it is more useful to provide methods that can process the timestamp and time zone information appropriately and return a String value with a custom date and time format.
+Use the javadoc comments below to implement the required functionality.
+Again, these methods utilize the  [TimeZone](https://docs.oracle.com/javase/8/docs/api/java/util/TimeZone.html) and [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) classes and their usage is presented in the walkthrough video. :)
 ```
 /**
  * Return a String representation of the timestamp with the following